IuliiaKonovalova/school_app/README.md

     - Enter your username and password (for the superuser that you have created before).
     - You will be redirected to the admin page.

+**The app was initially deployed to Heroku then moved to Render since Heroku has removed its free tier services from November 29 2022**

 ### Heroku Deployment